Hunchun incident: Aftermath

 In reaction to the Hunchun incident, the Japanese punitive Jiandao Expedition was accordingly sent to Manchuria, and used search-and-destroy patrols to suppress the guerrilla fighters by carrying out numerous arrests and executions.
 By December 1920, a Korean Commission report described that Japanese soldiers had burned down 32 villages and killed "all the male inhabitants of the [Hunchun] district, and massacred 145 peaceful inhabitants."
 One house was reportedly burned down with "women and children inside."
+This is called the Gando Massarce.

 Korean independence forces in Manchuria were never effectively organized under the leadership of the Shanghai Provisional Government, but they achieved notable military victories against the Japanese brigades.
 The most significant one was the Battle of Qingshanli in which about 400 Korean rebels defeated the better-trained Japanese for four days of intense combat.
 In the battle, the Koreans killed about 1,200 Japanese soldiers and lost only 60 of their own.
 However, according to Japanese records, 11 soldiers were killed in action, and 24 were wounded.

 In early 1921, after a series of skirmishes and retreats on both sides, as well as criticism from local Chinese authorities and the international community, most members of the 19th Division withdrew from eastern Manchuria.
 Some of the socialist-leaning Korean rebels were then recruited by the Bolshevik Army to assist in the Russian Civil War prior to the formation of the Soviet Union.